solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started.md

 ## Azure Free Account

-As described in the [Why Move to Azure document](../02_IntroToMySQL/02_01_Why_Move_To_Azure.md) document, Azure offers a $200 free credit for developers to trial Azure.
+As described in the [Why Move to Azure document](../02_IntroToMySQL/02_01_Why_Move_To_Azure.md), Azure offers a $200 free credit for developers to trial Azure.
 Enroll today to explore MySQL offerings on Azure.

 ## Azure Subscriptions and Limits